Remote Western Australia

-Remote Western Australia is a designation of areas of Western Australia that are either isolated or well away from the main concentrations of population and services found in the south west of the state.
+Remote Western Australia is that part of Western Australia that is either isolated or well away from the main concentrations of population and services found in the south west of the state.

 The usage of the phrase remote Western Australia is considered synonymous with the term outback Western Australia.

 Designated "remote areas" are found in the regions of the north and north east of the state.

 Communities

 Considerable efforts have been made to provide services and facilities in isolated and remote communities in Western Australia.

 Pastoral industry

 Almost all of the existing pastoral leases of Western Australia exist within the region considered as the "remote" or "outback".

 Telecommunications

 There are specific designations as to locations and areas in remote Western Australia for services.

 Department of Transport definition

 The Department of Transport has a very clear definition:

 All that portion of Western Australia not included in the South West Land Division nor that area south of the 30th degree parallel south latitude and west of the 123rd meridian.
 This also includes the area further than 80km radius from Esperance bounded on the northern side by a line drawn in a north-east direction from Esperance on the eastern side by the 123 meridian and on the southern side by the coast.